oanaapostol85/crypto-calculator/README.md

 - Run the following command in the project root:

       ./gradlew run
-- Enter the path of the file containing cryptocurrencies amount when prompted
+- Enter the path of the file containing crypto currencies amount when prompted
 - Enter the currency in ISO format( e.g. EUR) when prompted

 ## Crypto Wallet File Content Example